Q. Why should I apply for a County job?

 A. Complete and submit a Kent County application form before the advertised deadline.
 The form is available on the County's webpage or in the Kent County Personnel Office located in Room 213 of the Kent County Administrative Complex at 555 Bay Road in Dover.
 A resume can be attached, but cannot be substituted for the completed application form.

 Q. Is it difficult to get a County job?

 A. As an Equal Opportunity Employer, all interested persons have the opportunity to apply for available publicly advertised County positions within the published deadlines.
-Successful candidates must pass the examination, possess the applicable qualifications and/or experience for the position as listed in the position description, possess a high school diploma or GED (at a minimum), successfully complete the interview process, successfully complete the criminal background investigation and drug testing process, and be in compliance with all federal immigration laws.
+Successful candidates must pass the examination (if required), possess the applicable qualifications and/or experience for the position as listed in the position description, possess a high school diploma or GED (at a minimum), successfully complete the interview process, successfully complete the criminal background investigation and drug testing process, and be in compliance with all federal immigration laws.

 Q. Why is there an examination for some County jobs and not others?